jbestcodes/Chama-Vault/SMS_TEMPLATES.md

 # 📊 SMS Templates Reference

-This document outlines all SMS templates used in the ChamaVault system for easy management and customization.
+This document outlines all SMS templates used in the Jaza Nyumba system for easy management and customization.

 ## 🔐 Authentication Templates